HesselM/rpicross_notes/7-xc-ros.md

     XCS~$ git clone https://github.com/HesselM/rpicross_notes.git --depth=1
     ```

 1. `ROS` uses `gtest` for several tests.
-The downloaded packages `libgtest-dev` only installs the source for `gtest`, therefore we need to compile it for ourselfs to generate the libraries.
+The `apt-get` call for `libgtest-dev` only installs the source for `gtest`, therefore we need to compile it for ourselfs to generate the libraries.
     ```
     XCS~$ mkdir -p ~/rpi/build/gtest
     XCS~$ cd ~/rpi/build/gtest